ncatlab/nlab-content/pages/18162.md

 $
 is surjective, proper, and has the right lifting property $T_1$.

-Both being and being proper are the right lifting properties.
+Both being surjective and [being proper](Tychonoff+theorem#ProofViaTaimanovTheoremAndLiftingProperties) are the right lifting properties.
 This means that each morphism  $S\xrightarrow { (f_{e.d.})^{lr} } X$ is surjective and proper, and if $X$ has $T_1$, so does $S$.
 In particular, if $X$ is compact Hausdorff, so is $S$.